Port of Portland (Maine): History

-From 1970 to 2008 the Port of Portland was connected by a seasonal (summer only) international ferry service to Yarmouth, Nova Scotia.
+From 1970 to 2008, the Port of Portland was connected by a seasonal (summer only) international ferry service to Yarmouth, Nova Scotia.
 Lion Ferry operated the first vessels on this route, MS Prince of Fundy (1970–76), MS Bolero (1973–76), and MS Caribe (1976–81).
 CN Marine operated the MV Marine Evangeline from 1978 to 1982.
 Prince of Fundy Cruises and later Scotia Prince Cruises operated the MS Scotia Prince from 1983 to 2004.

 Bay Ferries began operating the high speed catamaran HSC The Cat on the Portland-Nova Scotia route in 2006 using the newly constructed Ocean Gateway International Marine Passenger Terminal for the 2008 and 2009 seasons.
 This service was canceled after the 2009 season.

 Icelandic shipping company Eimskip began container service between Europe and Portland in 2013.
 Between 2013 and 2019, container traffic in the Port of Portland nearly tripled.
 The construction of a cold storage facility has been proposed several times, most recently in 2020, as a way to make the port more valuable for foreign trade.

+On March 26, 2026, the National Security Multi-Mission Vessel State of Maine (ship) arrived in port for its first home-state port call before being turned over to the Maine Maritime Academy the following week.